 A lecture course designed to build an understanding of the fundamental principles of drug action; the application of specific drugs in the treatment of disease; normal and abnormal responses of the patient to drug therapy; and the appropriate nursing actions to achieve the desired outcome of drug therapy.
 Intended for undergraduates in the health sciences and related fields.
+Credits: 3

-Prerequisites: PHYL 142 with a grade of C or better or
+PHYL 142 with a grade of C or better or Instructor consent Recommended Prep:

-Recommended Prep: BIOC 142
+BIOC 142